 The Singapore Institute of Planners is an organization of urban planners and allied professionals dedicated to the advancement of urban planning and development to create better communities and environments.
 It was founded in 1971.

-About 40 participants benefitted greatly from the lectures and from the panel discussions, understanding issues, challenges and trends in planning practice in those countries.
-The networking sessions that follows were great as participants have the opportunities to personally exchange views with all the speakers
+About 40 participants benefitted greatly from the lectures and the panel discussions, understanding issues, challenges and trends in planning practice in those countries.
+The networking sessions also provided the opportunities for our participants to personally exchange views with all the speakers.

-The 2 days event also coincided with the World Town Planning Day, which was celebrated by the SIP on 8 November 2018 together with our guests from APA and RTPI.
+The 2-day event also coincided with the World Town Planning Day, which was celebrated by the SIP on 8 November 2018 together with our guests from APA and RTPI.